Supervisor Technology Services Checklist for Terminating Staff

 Technology Devices and Accessories Owned by the University

 Identify all technology devices and accessories owned by the University that have been assigned to the terminating employee.
-(To be included: tablets, phones, University owned software, laptop and desktop computers, external hard drives.)
+This includes: tablets, phones, University owned software, laptop and desktop computers, external hard drives.
 Confirm that all devices have been returned.

 For Desktop and Laptop Computers:

 - As appropriate, instruct employee to forward business related information to the supervisor.

 - Instruct employee not to delete University data from the device.

 - If the employee has personal information on the device, this should be removed by employee.

 - Confirm with employee that all University-related information and software has been removed from personally-owned technology devices.

 University Office Phone

 - Immediate: If voicemail is set up for the employee's office phone, an out-of-office message should be recorded.